nuald/lambda-sample/README.md

     $ cqlsh -k sandbox -e "select * from entry limit 10;"

-Verify the data store with the [dashboard](http://localhost:8080):
+Verify the data store with the Dashboard: http://localhost:8080

-    $ sbt "runMain dashboard.WebServer"